Future tenants judge you by your online reviews. If you’re not building review volume, the only reviews they see may be negative ones.

 3) Respond to all negative reviews: Most people will give you a second chance if you show you care when they have a complaint and work to resolve their issue.
 According to a Retail Consumer Report, 33 percent of customers who received a reply in response to a negative review turned around and posted a positive review, and 34 percent deleted their original negative review.
 Respond promptly and politely, and reassure the reviewer you’re doing what you can to fix the problem.

 4) Use an ORM platform: Online Reputation Management platforms like Reputation.com simplify and streamline review requesting, and enable you to monitor and respond to all reviews in a timely manner.
 They also help ensure all business listings for your locations are accurate and consistent, and offer social media monitoring and publishing.
-Advanced analytics and reporting can help you identify recurring issues and trends, so you can mitigate risk of negative reviews and standardize on best practices across locations.
+Advanced analytics and reporting can help you identify recurring issues and trends, and standardize on best practices across locations.

 Remember: Timing is Everything